murriel/gemini-ghack-dotnet/hacks/gemini-ghack-dotnet/README.md

 - Dan Dobrin
 - Yanni Peng
 - Daniella Noronha
+- Murriel McCabe

 ## Challenge 1: Clone the Quotes app

 ### Pre-requisites

-- Java 21
+- .NET 8
 - Git
-- Experience with Java and Git
-- Experience with Spring Boot and Maven
+- Experience with git, .NET/C#

 ### Description

 In this challenge, you will set up the provided repository in your own GCP project so that you can edit it within the Cloud Shell editor and use the Gemini Code Assist plugin and chat, all without leaving GCP.
-Before cloning your repository, ensure you have Java and OpenJDK installed, and enable the Gemini Code Assist, Cloud Build, Cloud Run, and Cloud Logging APIs within your project (if not enabled by running the included Terraform).
+Before cloning your repository, ensure you have installed the .NET 8 SDK, set up your APPLICATION_DEFAULT_CREDENTIALS, and enabled the Vertex AI, Gemini Code Assist, Cloud Build, Cloud Run, Artifact Registry, and Cloud Logging APIs within your project (if not enabled by running the included Terraform).

-The Quotes repository is [found on GitHub here](https://github.com/ddobrin/quotes-workshop).
+The Quotes repository is [found on GitHub here](https://github.com/jjdelorme/generative-quote/).
 You can see some notes in the README file for running the application locally.

 ### Success Criteria